eforsell/hue-mcp/README.md

 A powerful Model Context Protocol (MCP) interface for controlling Philips Hue smart lighting systems.

+Note: This fork changes the transport protocol from sse to stdio to make it work with Claude Desktop.

 ## Table of Contents

 - [Philips Hue MCP Server](#philips-hue-mcp-server)